superzzp/VisualTale-AI/README.md

 # VisualTale-AI

+## Video Demo

 https://github.com/superzzp/VisualTale-AI/assets/37462732/ce866930-78db-49b0-bb11-55a9cc955d5b

 Click on above for a video demo

+## Example Input and Output

 <img width="1107" alt="VisualTale AI Example" src="https://github.com/superzzp/VisualTale-AI/assets/37462732/39bb608d-7aba-43dc-9f31-e94c70b4e715">

+An example user input, with the GPT output story texts, segmented into parts.
+Each part also comes with an image description, which are then fed to the DALL-E for generating the image for the story.

 # Getting Started with Create React App